nilsso/nilsso.github.io-src/pages/music/theory/index.md

 </div>

 Analyzing post-tonal or atonal music is a far-cry from classical musical analysis of functional harmony.
-The jargon we hvae become so use to---tonic chords, dominant chords, tonicization, modulation, etc.---are gone, and in their place we are left with numbers, sets, and transformations.
+The jargon we have become so use to---tonic chords, dominant chords, tonicization, modulation, etc.---are gone, and in their place we are left with numbers, sets, and transformations.
-In most ways the transition to post-tonal analysis purly mathematical, which to many is a scary transition, but as I am a student of mathematics in additional to music, I wont shy away from the math that sitting in the backround in these notes.
+In most ways the transition to post-tonal analysis purely mathematical, which to many is a scary transition, but as I am a student of mathematics in additional to music, I wont shy away from the math that sitting in the background.

-Before discussing anything about music, I think it is more than appropriate to familiarize ourselves with this math that will be in the background of all of post-tonal analysis, in particular abstract algebra and in particular modular arithmetic.
-Forthunately, following this math setup everything will be simplified notationally: for an integer $a\in(0,12]$, instead of writing
+Before discussing anything about music, I think it is more than appropriate to familiarize ourselves with this math that will be in the background of all of post-tonal analysis, in particular modular arithmetic, a subject in abstract algebra.
+Fortunately, following this math setup everything will be simplified notationally.
-$[a]_{12}$ we'll just write $a$, with the understanding that $a$ lies within the set of integers modulus 12.

 ## Modular arithmetic